patrick-kidger/diffrax/README.md

 Here, `Dopri5` refers to the Dormand--Prince 5(4) numerical differential equation solver, which is a standard choice for many problems.

+More examples for unit-aware numerical integration please see [unit-aware examples](./examples-with-units).

 ## Documentation

 Available at [https://docs.kidger.site/diffrax](https://docs.kidger.site/diffrax).